-California first prohibited automatic weapons in 19278 and expanded this prohibition with a 1933 statute that prohibited the sale or possession of not only "all firearms . . . capable of discharging automatically," but also "all firearms which are automatically fed after each discharge from or by means of clips, discs, drums, belts or other separable mechanical device having a capacity of greater than ten cartridges."
+California first prohibited automatic weapons in 1927 and expanded this prohibition with a 1933 statute that prohibited the sale or possession of not only "all firearms . . . capable of discharging automatically," but also "all firearms which are automatically fed after each discharge from or by means of clips, discs, drums, belts or other separable mechanical device having a capacity of greater than ten cartridges."
 1933 Cal.
-Acts 1170, § 3 (emphasis added).
-These statutes were at least as restrictive as Proposition 63, and indeed appear more restrictive, as the 1933 law prohibited firearms capable of receiving large-capacity magazines, rather than only the LCMs at issue here.
+Stat.
+1170, § 3 (emphasis added).
+The 1933 law was at least as restrictive as Section 32310, and indeed appears more restrictive inasmuch as it prohibited firearms capable of receiving LCMs, rather than only the LCMs at issue here.
 See id.
 Several other states, including Minnesota, Ohio, and Virginia, also prohibited or regulated firearms based on magazine capacity.
-Still other states
+Still